Our Program

 Tennis

-MS tennis practices on the FWCD tennis courts during the athletic period daily.
-Because court space and opportunities to compete are limited, the MS tennis rosters are typically capped at around 16 boys and 16 girls.
-Over the course of the spring, the MS tennis teams will play a mix of home/away matches (usually around 8-10 matches total).
+Middle School tennis practices daily on the FWCD tennis courts during the Middle School athletic period during the spring season.
+Because court space and opportunities to compete are limited, the tennis rosters are typically capped at around 16 boys and 16 girls.
+Throughout the spring, the tennis teams will play a mix of home/away matches (usually around 8-10 matches total).

 Track & Field